home-assistant/home-assistant.io/source/_integrations/synology_dsm.markdown

 ### Volume sensors

-Entities reporting status, total size (TB), used size (TB), % of volume used, average disk temperature and maximum disk temperature for each volume inside the NAS.
+Entities reporting status, total size (TiB), used size (TiB), % of volume used, average disk temperature and maximum disk temperature for each volume inside the NAS.
 By default the total size and maximum disk temperature sensors are disabled.

 ## Binary sensors